 In order to reverse the declines and stabilize these bird populations, it is necessary to collect and analyze data through surveys and monitoring, to educate the public through interaction and outreach, and to protect nesting colonies and provide sanctuaries where birds can nest, rest and feed with minimal disturbance.

-One way to help Florida's beach-nesting birds is to become a Bird Steward.
-Stewards who volunteer help ensure beachgoers do not enter fragile nesting areas and help educate visitors about the remarkable species that rely on Florida's shores for survival.
+One way to help Florida's beach-nesting birds is to become a Bird Steward at a beach or rooftop site.
+At beach-nesting sites, stewards who volunteer help ensure beachgoers do not enter fragile nesting areas and help educate visitors about the remarkable species that rely on Florida's shores for survival.
 Audubon will train you on the bird protections and biology you will need to be successful.
 Interested individuals should like spending time on the beach and interacting with the public.

 Audubon Florida chapters have become nationally known for initiating the bird steward program, now part of National Audubon's Atlantic Flyway Strategic Plan.
 As a complement to this highly acclaimed program, we have developed the "Beach Docent" program, offering alternatives ways to engage beachgoers with the ultimate goal of protecting our nesting and migrating shorebirds and seabirds.
 Docents are encouraged to lead fun and educational beach walks that focus on coastal birds and wildlife in light of a changing climate.